I wish someone wrote django-static-upstream… maybe even… me!

 The original HTTP (HTTP 0.9, 1996 time) didn’t cope with this situation at all.
 The signal to the client that the server finished talking was to disconnect the TCP session, which, from the client’s side, is a vague signal.
 Did the TCP server disconnect because it finished or because it ran into trouble (software fault, sysadmin action, kernel behaviour due to memory pressure or even a bug, etc)?
 Thankfully, current HTTP kicks in to complement TCP, allowing the server to do one of several things in order to make sure you’ll at least know you didn’t receive the whole picture.
 By far the two most common thing the server will do are to specify a Content-Length in the response’s header or to use a Transfer-Encoding, most probably chunked transfer encoding.

 Content length is simple to grasp.
 The server wishes to say 200 bytes.
 It explicitly says: “I will say 200 bytes” in the response header.
 If the user-agent didn’t receive 200 bytes of response, it knows something went wrong.
 Chunked transfer encoding is only slightly more complex – the server will send the response in chunks, each chunks prefixed by the length of the chunk.
 The end of the document is marked by a zero-length chunk.
 So if the user-agent saw a chunk cut in the middle, or didn’t receive a zero-length chunk, it also knows something went wrong and has a chance to decide what to do about it.
 For example, when faced with incorrect content length, Chrome displays an ERR_CONNECTION_CLOSED error, whereas Firefox would display the portion of the page it did receive.
-Different behaviour, yes, but at least both user-agents in this example had a chance to at least know the response they received is partial.
+Different behaviour, yes, but at least both user-agents in this example had a chance realize the response they received is partial.
 Which is really, really important, you know why?
 I’ll tell you why.

 Enter caching.
 HTTP caching is a non-trivial matter with many unexpected gotchas and pitfalls, and I can’t cover it all here (why the complexity?
 I think it’s because all caching is an intentional form of data/state repetition, and repetition is something that in my experience humans often have difficulty reasoning about).
 By far the best document I know about HTTP caching is this splendid guide, but if you’re in a hurry or impatient, let me summarize the points interesting for this particular post.
 First, caches might exist in many places, some of them might be surprising, some of them might be slightly broken or at least very aggressive (ISP transparent caches, mutter mutter cough cough).
 Second, among many other things, HTTP caching lets a server give a client a token together resource, telling the client “next time you request this resource, tell me you have this token; maybe I’ll just tell you that the representation you got with this token is still fresh, without transferring it all over again”.
 This is called an ETag, and the response that says “just use what you have in your cache” is called HTTP 304 NOT MODIFIED.